RobinMeneust/work-experience-classification/README.md

     1. Ask permission to fetch the model from HuggingFace (check https://huggingface.co/meta-llama/Llama-2-7b-chat-hf/tree/main)
     2. Be logged in to HuggingFace on this computer (your HuggingFace token must be saved on your computer).
 To do so you can use the notebook `login_huggingface.ipynb`.

+## Documentation

+### Requirements (already in requirements.txt)

+- mkdocs
+- mkdocstrings[python]
+- mkdocs-material
+- mkdocs-with-pdf

+### Other requirements

+On Windows you might also need to install GTK3 (https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases)

+### Generation

+To generate the doc (HTML):
+- Use `mkdocs build` to build the docs files.
+The files created will be in the folder "site".

+To generate the doc and start a local server on localhost
+- Run `mkdocs serve` and open your browser at the diplayed URL

+To generate the PDF Doc in site/pdf use :
+- Linux: `ENABLE_PDF_EXPORT=1 mkdocs build`
+- Windows: Or `set ENABLE_PDF_EXPORT=1` and then `mkdocs build`

 ## Authors

 - Estéban DARTUS